KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 </collapse-text>

-## Self import API
+## Self Import API

-The Self import API is a special api available only in chains that need a pubkey to create new coins arbitrarily.
+The Self Import API is a special API available only in chains that need a pubkey to create new coins arbitrarily.

 ### selfimport

 **selfimport destAddress amount**

-The Self import API allows a trusted pubkey to create more coins on the same chain.
+The Self Import API allows a trusted pubkey to create more coins on the same chain.

+#### Requirements

-**Requirements:** The chain must have the custom parameters `-ac_import=PUBKEY` and `-ac_pubkey` set to a pubkey which is allowed to create coins.
+The chain must have the custom parameters `-ac_import=PUBKEY` and `-ac_pubkey` set to a pubkey which is allowed to create coins.

+#### Self Import Flow

-- For creating more coins in the chain with `-ac_import=PUBKEY` enabled, the method `selfimport` can be used.
+- For creating more coins in the chain with `-ac_import=PUBKEY` enabled, use the <b>selfimport</b> method
-- The method returns a source transaction that contains a parameter with the amount of coins to create and is a proof of the trusted pubkey owner's intention to create new coins in the chain.
+- The method returns a source transaction that contains a parameter with the amount of coins to create
+  - The returned value is a proof of the trusted pubkey owner's intention to create new coins in the chain
-- The returned source transaction should be broadcasted to the chain using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
-The source transaction spends a `txfee=10000 satoshis` from the `-ac_pubkey` owner's UXTOs.
+- The returned source transaction should be broadcast to the chain using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+The source transaction spends a `txfee=10000 satoshis` from the `-ac_pubkey` owner's uxtos
-- Later, after the source transaction is mined, the import transaction should also be broadcasted to the chain with the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
-After it is mined, its vout would contain the amount of created coins in the chosen destination address.
+- After the source transaction is mined, the import transaction should also be broadcasted to the chain with the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+After this transaction is mined, its vout contains the amount of created coins in the chosen destination address

 #### Arguments